 Excel Advanced filters technique are useful when you deal with a large dataset.
 In this blog, we will try to cover one of Excel Advanced filter techniques to understand how to split data into a separate sheet through VBA code (it’s a part of our Excel VBA tutorial program).

 For instance, we have a huge list of U.S. records and we need to split the data as per state.
 Now imagine there are almost 51 states in U.S. and you need to apply an Excel Advanced filters and then choose one by one and then copy and paste the same into a new sheet.
 It will take almost one hour or more as it is very tedious work.
 Just use the macro code on this page and it will take not more than one minute to complete the task.
 That’s why VBA code in excel is so powerful.

 You have this type of data sets like above picture.
 If you check very carefully then you will see that the 6th column from the left contains the name of the state and you need to separate the records into a new sheet and paste the records on the new sheet.

 Here’s a how to apply Excel Advanced filters using a VBA code:

-Copy the entire filtered data set and paste it into a new sheet.
+Copy the entire filtered dataset and paste it into a new sheet.
 Along with this, change the name of the worksheet based on the filtered tab.
 For example, if it copies the records of LA (State) and pastes it in a new sheet then it will change the name of a sheet as LA.

 VBA Coding Part: